 CCAN works on strengthening and enforcing air and water pollution regulations on coal plants through permits and enforcement actions.

-In order to operate, coal plants have to obtain both air and water pollution permits that outline minimum standards for discharges of toxins into the environment.
-These permits are renewed every 5 to 10 years and go through a rigorous review process that includes stakeholders and local community members.
-As part of the process, the state agencies issuing the permits must provide the public a meaningful opportunity to review the permits and comment on them.
-They also host a public hearing to engage face-to-face and hear concerns from impacted community members.
-Public participation makes a big impact on the development of a strong pollution permit, therefore CCAN is committed to helping facilitate community involvement in the permitting process.
+Coal plants have to obtain air and water pollution permits that outline minimum environmental standards for the discharge of pollution.
+A rigorous review process including stakeholders and community members determines these permits’ renewal every five to ten years.
+The state agencies issuing the permits must provide the public a meaningful opportunity to review and comment on them.
+They may also host a public hearing to engage face-to-face and hear concerns from impacted community members.
+Public participation makes a big impact on the development of a strong pollution permit, which is why CCAN helps facilitate community involvement in this process.

 Cleaning Up Coal Ash in Maryland